navkar/Predictions/README.md

   - Boundaries drawn during partition will be erased.
 * Elimination of caste system in India

-#### :question: Answer the following questions about yourself for more clarity in your life!
+## :flushed: Answer the following questions about yourself for more clarity in your life!

 * What truly makes you happy ?
 * What do you truly value in life ?